mykeels/toddler-games/README.md

 # Toddler Games

 A collection of educational games for toddlers.

+## Game 1: What is this?

+Display a pair of cards.
+Each card has a letter or number.

+Verbally ask the toddler to tap on the card with the letter "A" or the card with the number "1".

+If they tap on the correct card, cheer.

+If they tap on the incorrect card, show them the correct card, and let them tap on it.

 ## Using the template

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.